 While it's true that staying warm during the workday can be more challenging than it is at home, there are some practical ways to beat that office building chill.
 If you're ready to retire those frozen fingers and say "see ya never" to workplace shivers, read on for our top tips for staying warm at work.

-Silk long underwear is your best choice for adding warmth to any dress code.
+When it comes to staying warm at work, women's long underwear is an absolute must-have.
+And when it comes to the best long underwear, look no further than silk.
+Silk long underwear is your best choice for adding warmth to any office look, regardless of your company's dress code.
 Silk is a natural insulator, which retains body heat even as it wicks away moisture.
-The light weight and soft, sliding texture of silk allows it be slipped under a full suit or jeans and a tee with total ease.
-We make our long underwear shirt longer in the back, so you can tuck it in without fear of it poking out later.
+The lightweight and soft, sliding texture of silk allows it to be slipped under a full suit or pants and a blouse with total ease.